 These payments are usually required once per quarter.
 The amount depends on your total income during the past quarter.
 Depending on your situation, you might not have to pay estimated taxes until next year’s quarterly returns are filed.

 One of the best ways to avoid paying back taxes is to keep accurate records, including keeping track of your income and expenses.
+After all, you don't want to end up with tax debt.

 You can use tools like spreadsheets or accounting software to organize this information.
 If you choose to use paper, you may want to set up a system where you write down transactions as soon as you complete them.
 You can then transfer those notes to your computer when you get home.